roman-milk/roman-milk.github.io/on-the-canal-bank-and-after.md

  "Fuck," she mumbles, chewing her bottom lip, fingers going hard at tender flesh.

  Amy mewls, gasping back on the sound, her head swivelling like a nervous meerkat's when she remembers just where she is and how many people are gathered about.
-Report_Story #2